 Saul first appears in Acts in the scene of the stoning of Stephen, receiving just a mention as a bystander at whose feet those doing the stoning put their cloaks (7:58).
 This represents a mere implicit indication that his sympathies lie with those engaged in the stoning, and explicit confirmation follows shortly thereafter in the form of a declaration by the Lukan narrator that Saul approved of the stoning (8:1).
 This begins a negative characterization of Saul, though 8:1 does not go so far as to depict him as a full-fledged villain.
 However, the next mention of Saul a chapter later does accomplish exactly that, as chapter 9 opens with a statement that he is not only breathing murderous threats against the followers of Jesus, but is even starting to engage in overt actions against them, in the form of seeking out authority to arrest any of them he might find in Damascus (9:1-2).

 Note, however, what happens in 9:2.
 This verse begins with the image of Saul appealing to the high priest for letters to the synagogues of Damascus, clearly an external view.
 But the verse continues with a purpose clause, setting out the reason why Saul wants the letters: to enable him to make arrests in Damascus.
 This is not an external view, for what he is thinking is not something an objective observer is able to discern.
-Rather, the only way the readers would be made privy to this information is by being taken inside the head of Saul by means of an inside view into his thinking, and the Nov15 2012 post notes it is this type of subjective experience of a character that contributes toward readers coming to experience the events of the story line through that character’s point of view.
+Rather, the only way the readers would be made privy to this information is by being taken inside the head of Saul by means of an inside view into his thinking, and it is this type of subjective experience of a character that contributes toward readers coming to experience the events of the story line through that character’s point of view.

 Verse 3 states that a light from heaven flashes around him—another external view—and verse 4 reports that he falls to the ground and then “he heard a voice, saying to him, ‘Saul, Saul, why are you persecuting me?'”
-It was suggested in the Oct17 2013 post that a statement by a narrator that a character hears a particular thing should be considered an inside view, the reason being that an objective observer simply looking at a character is not privy to what the character is hearing, that taking a vantage point right inside the character’s head from which one can discern exactly what auditory data is registering in the character’s brain.
+It has been suggested that a statement by a narrator that a character hears a particular thing should be considered an inside view, the reason being that an objective observer simply looking at a character is not privy to what the character is hearing, that taking a vantage point right inside the character’s head from which one can discern exactly what auditory data is registering in the character’s brain.
 This being the case, the narrator’s note in verse 4 that Saul heard “a voice” transports the readers into Saul’s head from which vantage point they can witness this dynamic occurring in his brain, and thus, verse 4 presents another subjective experience of Saul.

 Examination of verse 4 reveals that just such a convergence between the information databases of reader and character exists.
 First, it is clear Saul is not aware of the identity of the speaker of the words reported in verse 4, for he needs to ask about that identity in the following verse.
 Further, the readers are not privy to this information either, for the report of the words spoken are introduced just with the words “he heard a voice,” with no indication of whose voice it is.
 This creates a convergence between the databases of the readers and Saul, thus enhancing the readers’ subjective experience of Saul.